-The AUD Gala Dinner/Awards Ceremony is an annual AUD event held in the spring of each academic year.
-The Awards Ceremony recognizes students who have strongly contributed and brought glory to AUD through athletics, club activities, community service, leadership and academics.
-The ceremony is scheduled during the middle of April with a reception following the ceremony.

-All students who fulfill the obligation of their student leadership contract are invited to attend the annual Student Leadership Luncheon held in the spring of each academic year.

-STUDENT SERVICES - HOURS OF OPERATION

-- Health Services: Weekdays from 8:00

-a.m. to 9:30 p.m.
-After working hours

-and during weekends, emergency

-health services are provided by staff

-nurses who reside on campus and are

-on call 24 hours a day and 7 days a

-week.

-- Counseling: Sunday and Thursday

-from 2:00 p.m. to 5:00 p.m., Monday

-from 10:00 a.m. to 3:00 p.m., and

-Wednesday from 1:00 p.m. to 5:00

-p.m.
-A counselor is also available by

-appointment in the evening, including
+The AUD Gala Dinner/

+Awards Ceremony is an annual

-workshops scheduled in the evening
+AUD event held in the spring

-hours.

-- Academic Support Services: Weekdays from 9:00 a.m. to 6:00 p.m., and also available by appointment in the evening.

-- Student Activities hours: Coordinator available on weekdays from 9:00 a.m. to 6:00 p.m., and is also available by appointment in the evening.
+of each academic year.
 The

+Awards Ceremony recognizes

+undergraduate students who have

+strongly contributed and brought

+glory to AUD through athletics,

+club activities, community service,

+leadership and academics.
+The

+ceremony is scheduled during the

+middle of April with a reception

+following the ceremony.
+Graduate

+Students are invited to share in

+the Gala Dinner celebration.

+All undergraduate students who fulfill the obligation of their student leadership contract are invited to attend the annual Student Leadership Luncheon held in the spring of each academic year.

+STUDENT SERVICES -HOURS OF OPERATION

+- Health Services: Weekdays from 8:00 a.m. to 9:30 p.m.

+After working hours and during weekends, emergency health services are provided by staff nurses who reside on campus and are on call 24 hours a day and 7 days a week.

-- majority of student activities and club meetings take place during evening hours. - Career Services hours: Weekdays from 9:00 a.m. to 6:00 p.m.
-A Career Services representative is also available by appointment in the evening. - Athletics hours: Weekdays from 9:00 a.m. to 6:00 p.m.
+- Counseling: Sunday and Tuesday from 10:00 a.m. to 12:00 noon and 1:00 p.m. to 5:00 p.m., Monday and Wednesday from 9:00 a.m. to 4:00 p.m.
+A counselor is also available by appointment in the evening, including workshops scheduled in the evening hours.

+- Academic Support Services:

+Weekdays from 9:00 a.m. to

+6:00 p.m., and also available by

+appointment in the evening.

+- Student Activities hours:

+Coordinator available on

+weekdays from 9:00 a.m.

+to 6:00 p.m., and is also

+available by appointment in

+the evening.
+The majority

+of student activities and

+club meetings take place

+during evening hours.

+- Career Services hours:

+Weekdays from 9:00 a.m. to

+6:00 p.m.A Career Services

+representative is also available

+by appointment in the evening.

+- Athletics hours: Weekdays from 9:00 a.m. to 6:00 p.m.

 The Athletics Coordinator is also available by appointment in the evening.
 The majority of games and practices take place during evening hours.